 Once installed, next you can start Lyricfier by searching for it Unity Dash or typing in terminal.
 If the app icon doesn’t show up, try logging out and logging back in.

 Congratulations!
 You have successfully installed Lyricfier.
-Thanks for using this tutorial for installing Lyricfier in Ubuntu 16.04 Xenial Xerus systems.
-For additional help or useful information, we recommend you to check the official Lyricfier website.
+Thanks for using this tutorial for installing Lyricfier in Ubuntu 16.04 (Xenial Xerus) systems.
+For additional help or useful information, we recommend you check the official Lyricfier website.